HMEA’s AUTISM RESOURCE CENTRAL’S

 Together we can make the world a better place for our sons and daughters, I can’t do it alone!

-The 2019 5K Run and Walk committee will begin planning the 2019 event in October, we’ve some critical vacancies for the committee and we can use a small army of volunteers and we invite you to join us!
+The 2019 5K Run and Walk committee began planning the 2019 event in October, we’ve some critical vacancies for the committee and we can use a small army of volunteers and we invite you to join us!
 Contact Wanja Kiraguri , Events and Development Coordinator at firstname.lastname@example.org if you’d like to help!